grepghost/ansible-lab-rocky-linux/README.md

-# Ansible Practice Lab — Rocky Linux (ARM / macOS)
+# Ansible Practice Lab with Rocky Linux (ARM / macOS)

 A small lab that lets you spend time on playbooks, not setup.